 Your arms are about to get a whole lot stronger, as @theunlikelydad shows us.

-42. You will become Dad Joker - international man of mirth!You’re a new dad.
+42. You will become Dad Joker - international man of mirth!You’re a first time dad.
 You have now taken on the responsibility of keeping your family entertained, amused and often appalled from now until the end of time.
 For a new baby, stick to silliness.
 As they grow, you’ll be able to move on to excruciating one liners.
 Your family will love you for it.

 43. You will learn the true love of a man cave.You will be a great dad.
 You really will.
 But learning and applying all these new skills can be exhausting.
 To properly recharge your daddy batteries, you may need a space to call your own, as previously discussed on DaddiLife.